LaurenzReitsam/Support-Vector-Machines/README.md

 **Plotting.py** contains additional code to create charts.

-**testing_SVM.ipynb** is a Jupyter Notebook containg some basic tests and visualizations.
+**testing_SVM.ipynb** is a Jupyter Notebook containing some basic tests and visualizations.